HelTecAutomation/RadioCore_Library/README.md

 example does not initialize those peripherals.

 These mappings are defined by the library's board configuration headers.
-Compilation and hardware behavior have not been verified as part of this change.

 ## Motor control example